ministryofjustice/security-guidance/docs/locking-and-shutdown.md

 ## Dealing with issues preventing you from switching off your computer

-If there are any issues preventing you from switching off your desktop computer overnight, then please raise this with the [IT Service Desk](#general-enquiries-including-theft-and-loss) immediately as there could be an underlying fault that needs resolving.
+If there are any issues preventing you from switching off your desktop computer overnight, then please raise this with the [\#general-enquiries-including-theft-and-loss](#general-enquiries-including-theft-and-loss) immediately as there could be an underlying fault that needs resolving.

 If you require any further information regarding this policy, [ask for help](#contact-details).